goodwince/le_nlog/README.md

 `<nlog internalLogFile="..." internalLogLevel="Debug">`

 Insert the location of a file on your local system to write to, ensuring that its not read-only.

+You can also download a hello world sample app from the Downloads section.
+It is ready to go and only needs LOGENTRIES_ACCOUNT_KEY and LOGENTRIES_LOCATION to be entered into the web.config